1van1ka/settings-for-my-programs/README.md

 Profile settings of terminal in the file
 1. `ctrl+,` - open settings
-2. open settings in file  of json.
+2. click button  `Open JSON file  `.